 Given how much you value family life, you probably get along best with people who share your values and beliefs.
 In fact, it’s likely that you maintain close connections with members of your immediate and distant family.
 For this reason, you would probably be most satisfied in a romantic relationship with someone who also values domestic life.

 Being in a relationship with someone who enjoys going out to parties and staying-up late at night might be fun, at least initially; yet it’s likely that you will find this tiring over time.
 Thus, it might be easier and more satisfying for you to develop a long-lasting relationship with a person who also enjoys spending time at home and desires starting a family.
-On first dates, perhaps you might suggest to your partner that the two of you spend a quiet night having dinner at one of your respective homes instead of going out to a restaurant or club.

 As someone who is more relaxed than most people, you likely get along with most people quite well.
 Chances are that your friends and colleagues perceive you as lively, fun to be with, and good-humored.
 When it comes to romance, you’ll likely be attracted to most people.
 However, your free-spirited nature might make being in a relationship with a person that is more rigid than you difficult because you might perceive the person as being too uptight and controlling.
 For this reason, you may ultimately be most satisfied in a relationship with someone that is shares your level of self-control.